moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 Detection efficiency affects the rate at which entnaglement can be distributed.
 - __Recovery time:__ Denoted by $\tau_{\text{recovery}}$ and also known as 'dead' time.
 It is the time duration following an absorption of a photon during which the detector is unable to reliably detect another photon.
 Recovery time affects the entanglement distribution rate.
 - __Dark count rate:__ SPDs have a finite chance to produce an output electric signal even in the absence of a photon.
 This may be caused by materials properties of the detector, biasing conditions, or external noise.
 It is usually given in Hz [counts per second].
 Dark counts decrease the fidelity of the distirbuted entangled states.
 - __Timing jitter:__ Describes the variation in time between the photon being absorbed and the output electric signal being generated.
-Few example profiles are shown in hte Figure below.
+Few example profiles are shown in the Figure below.
 <p align="center">
   <img src="https://github.com/moonshot-nagayama-pj/playground/blob/main/michal/C-timing_jitter.png", width="500"/>
 </p>